M2 (İzmir Metro)

-The M2 line, also referred as Üçyol–Çamlıkule Line (Üçyol–Fuar İzmir Hattı) is a planned ATO rapid transit line in İzmir, Turkey.
-The line has a total length of 17.8 km and would begin at Üçyol and run southeast into Buca.
-When completed, the line will become the third driverless metro line in Turkey, after the M5 and M7 lines in Istanbul.
-Construction started in February 14, 2022 and the line is expected to enter service in 2026.
+The M2 line, also referred as Üçyol–Fuar İzmir Line (Üçyol–Fuar İzmir Hattı) is a planned ATO rapid transit line in İzmir, Turkey.
+The line has a total length of 17.8 km and would begin at Üçyol and run southeast into Buca and Gaziemir.
+When completed, the line will become the seventh driverless metro line in Turkey, and the first in İzmir, after the M5, M7, M8, M11, M12 and M14 lines in Istanbul.
+Construction started in 14 February 2022 and the line is expected to enter service in 2027.
 It will cost $765 million, and the yearly expected profit from operation is $45 million.

 History

 Background

-Buca is the most populous district in Izmir and is one of the city's oldest settlements.
+Buca is the most populous district in İzmir and is one of the city's oldest settlements.
 Despite this, the only form of public transportation (aside from buses) is the Southern Line of the İZBAN commuter rail system, which runs along the far west side of the district.
 Prior to 2006, a railway to Buca was in service which provided commuter trains to Basmane and Alsancak stations in central İzmir.
 The railway was closed down in 2006, due to construction of the Şirinyer Tunnel, thus leaving central Buca without any access to rail transportation.

 Plans to construct a metro line to Buca were first announced in 2005, but due to problems with the construction of the Üçyol-Fahrettin Altay extension, these plans were suspended.
 In 2009, the İzmir Metropolitan Municipality released a master plan for public transportation in the city.
 Included in this plan was a tram line from Şirinyer to central Buca.
 However, the Buca tram line was removed from the plan due to pressure from the Ministry of Transport.

 Planning

 Once the Fahrettin Altay extension of the existing metro line was completed in 2014, the city shifted its focus to the Buca metro.
 The line was originally planned to consist of seven stations and terminate at Buca Koop., one station before Çamlıkule.
 The plans were handed to the Ministry of Transport for evaluation in August 2015.
 The evaluation process took 12 months and was modified to extend the line from Buca Koop. to Çamlıkule as well as redesign the western end of the line as a loop.
 West of General Asım Gündüz station, the line would split and form a loop with Üçyol placed at the top.
 The northeastern part of the loop would consist of a station at Zafertepe, while the southwestern part would consist of a station at Bozyaka.
 The two sections would meet at Üçyol.
 A new maintenance facility in Tınaztepe was also included.
 The plan was finalized by the İzmir Municipality and submitted for an Environmental impact assessment in July 2017.
-Construction is expected to begin in 2022 and completed by 2026.
+Construction began in 2022 and is expected to be completed by 2027.
 Due to a contest notice filed by the 9th September University, the maintenance facility location changed to Adatepe.
-This also required a minor change in the location of the Kasaplar station.
+In August 2025, it was announced that the line would be extended to Fuar İzmir and the maintenance facility would be located there.